Tuesday, May 15, 2012

 Less as More?

 Here at Launch Education, we believe in helping students achieve their potential.
 While this might sound vague, I think the best way to approach it is to think of it as broad.
-For example, I am often approached with questions that seek me to predict an outcome: How high will my student's score go with tutoring?
+For example, I am often approached with questions that seek me to predict an outcome: How high will my student's score go with private SAT tutoring?
 When will he become "independent"?
 When will she "get" Geometry?
 Which colleges will he get in to?

 As you can see, students are working toward their potential in many areas of life - and while I can usually predict with some accuracy a "result," most times I'm wrong - but not in an overestimation - which has led me to answer a lot of questions regarding potential with the preface that I don't want to say anything for certain because I don't want to cap your student's potential.